ronaldbradford/aws-tutorial/ec2/create-rds-security-group.md

     aws ec2 authorize-security-group-egress --group-id ${SG_ID} --protocol tcp --port 3306 --cidr ${SG_CIDR}
     aws ec2 authorize-security-group-egress --group-id ${SG_ID} --protocol tcp --port 5432 --cidr ${SG_CIDR}
-    aws ec2 describe-security-groups --group-ids ${SG_ID
+    aws ec2 describe-security-groups --group-ids ${SG_ID}

 ## EC2 Instance for RDS Cluster

 An RDS cluster is created within a VPC.
 While it is technically possible to enable public access, this is not Well-Architected Framework Security best practice.
-This is a VPC security group that enables SSH ingres from your current IPV4 address.
+This is a security group within your VPC that enables SSH ingress from your current IPV4 address (for example a bastian instance).

     VPC_ID=$(aws ec2 describe-vpcs --query '*[0].VpcId' --output text)